Azeem-2/final-docusarus/docs/part5/chapter1-humanoid-kinematics-dynamics.md

 1. What are the four rotation representations, and when would you use each?
 Explain gimbal lock.

-2. Derive the DH transformation matrix from the four parameters (a, α, d, θ).
+2. Derive the DH transformation matrix from the four parameters (a, a, d, ?).
 Why is the order of operations important?

 3. Explain why inverse kinematics for a 7-DOF arm reaching a 6-DOF target has infinitely many solutions.
 How would you choose the "best" solution?